 • Salt: Optional to taste.

-Once cooked, you can drain on a paper towel-lined plate if desired, and simmer in marinara sauce or just leave plain.
+TIP: Once cooked, you can drain on a paper towel-lined plate if desired, and simmer in marinara sauce or just leave plain.

-How to you make simple meatballs?
+How to you make healthy meatballs for toddlers?

-This recipe comes together easily in a food processor to ensure that the batter is uniform and comes together without fuss.
+This easy meatball recipe comes together easily in a food processor to ensure that the batter is uniform and comes together without fuss.
 Yes, you have to wash the food processor, but the evenly chopped meat and veggie mixture is well worth that minimal effort.
 (And you can always stick it into the dishwasher!)

-Are these homemade meatballs healthy?
+Are these homemade meatballs healthy for kids?

 With three kinds of veggies, lean ground beef, and a method that allows you to easily drain off any excess fat, these are a healthy meatball recipe to share with the whole family.